-The gentlemen that you see in the feature image of this post are Ute tribe members Dick Charlie, a full-blooded Native American, and John Taylor, an African American Buffalo soldier who married into the tribe.
-Throughout this past week, I’ve been doing some research on the Dakota Access Pipeline controversy and it’s effect on the Native American community; which led me to question their alliance with the African American community as well as the parallels between the two.
+Throughout this past week, I’ve been doing some research on the Dakota Access Pipeline controversy and it’s effect on the Native American community.
+And this led me to question their alliance with the African American community as well as the parallels between the two.
 If you aren’t familiar with the current protests happening in North Dakota, allow me to share a few facts with you.

 - Members of The Great Sioux Nation at Standing Rock Indian Reservation in North Dakota are protesting the planned construction of the Dakota Access Pipeline.

 - The DAPL will connect the Bakken and Three Forks production areas in North Dakota to existing pipelines in Illinois, which will safely transport U.S. crude oil to support consumer energy needs.

 - This is set to be a $3.7 billion investment that will create 8,000 to 12,000 local jobs during construction.
 However, the Standing Rock Sioux Tribe is arguing that the pipeline will “threaten the Tribe’s environmental and economic well-being, and would damage and destroy sites of great historic, religious, and cultural significance to the Tribe.”

 It’s somewhat ironic that this is happening around the holiday season, especially during Thanksgiving when this country puts on a mask of camaraderie to give “thanks” but never to pay respect to its original natives.
 Watching video footage of Native American protestors being sprayed with a water hose seemed too close to home for me to ignore, and this led me to question what I could do to help.
 The first thing that came to my mind was to discover the truth and not to continue living off an illusion.
 So let’s address one of the biggest ones, shall we?